Personal

 You all know how much you mean to me, and I don’t know where I’d be without each and every one of you.
 I have some truly wonderful friends who were there for me, but having moms who get it saved me.
 Truly.
 I could turn to this group to share my worries and struggles, and they just got it.
 It’s a group you never want to be a part of, but the bond is unlike anything I’ve ever experienced.
 I will be by their side cheering them all on until each of their kids gets to that bell.

-I reconnected with Shari, one of my first blog friends, last summer when her daughter Colette joined our outdoor ballet pod.
+I reconnected with Shari, one of my first blog friends, last summer when her daughter joined our outdoor ballet pod.
 The girls became fast friends, and we couldn’t celebrate without them.
-Margot and Colette have given each other the title of best friend, and seeing them together is the sweetest thing ever.
-Colette showed up right after the unicorn, and Margot ran past the unicorn to hug her.
+Our girls have given each other the title of best friend, and seeing them together is the sweetest thing ever.
+She showed up right after the unicorn, and my girl ran past the unicorn to hug her.
 Their friendship is everything I’ve dreamed of for both my girls.

 And our inpatient nurse, Maddie